Black0S/Black0S-ComfyUI-Workflows/README.md

-# 🌟 True V1.6 – All-in-One ComfyUI Workflow
+# 🌟 V1.6 – All-in-One ComfyUI Workflow

-**True V1.6** is the latest release of my complete **ComfyUI** workflow, designed to provide artists, creators, and AI enthusiasts with a **professional-grade, all-in-one pipeline** for generating and manipulating images with **ease, precision, and flexibility**.
+**V1.6** is the latest release of my complete **ComfyUI** workflow, designed to provide artists, creators, and AI enthusiasts with a **professional-grade, all-in-one pipeline** for generating and manipulating images with **ease, precision, and flexibility**.

 ---